The Momentum Formula: Stop the Revenue Leaks Stalling $10K–$20K Operators at $12K

 Step 1: Identify your three revenue moves.

-For most service founders, this is: outreach, sales calls, delivery.
-For course creators: content, email, sales page optimization.
+For most service founders, this is: outreach, sales calls, and delivery.
+For course creators: content, email, and sales page optimization.
 For agencies: client acquisition, retention, upsells.

 Write yours down.
 If you can’t narrow it to three, you don’t have clarity yet.